 IESG has worked closely with the NIEC since its establishment in July 2015, providing technical advice, capacity development, temporary office space and equipment.
 With the support of donors, UNDP, UNSOM and the UN Peacebuilding Fund, IESG has supported NIEC in the construction of a data centre, a warehouse and an office block at the Commission’s headquarters in Mogadishu.
 The Group has also assisted in the establishment of NIEC offices at the federal member state level in Jubaland, South West State, Galmadug, Hirshabelle, and Puntland.

-Training has been provided on principles of electoral administration, the electoral cycle, gender responsive elections, and leadership, outreach and media skills.
-NIEC commissioners have received support to carry out study visits to Tanzania and Turkey during their national elections, and to South Africa to familiarize themselves on voter registration.
-The NIEC also received support to engage with and participate in activities organized by the Arab States Electoral Management Bodies Organization, which it also recently joined.
-IESG advisers will continue to work intensively with the NIEC as it establishes its secretariat and strengthen its capacity in preparation for 2020 elections.
+Training has been provided on the principles of electoral administration, the electoral cycle, electoral dispute resolution, gender-responsive elections, leadership, outreach and electoral operations.
+NIEC members have received support to visit various countries and familiarize themselves with the work of those nations’ electoral commissions.
+The NIEC also received support to engage with and participate in activities organized by the Arab States Electoral Management Bodies Organization and the Association of World Election Bodies.

 IESG provided technical assistance to the NIEC in its preparations for voter registration, with potential registration sites being identified around the country.
 Procurement, delivery, asset management, distribution and training on the use of voter registration kits are also part of these preparations.
 IESG is supporting NIEC to develop a new five-year Strategic Plan to promote voter education, strengthen the country’s existing legal framework for managing future elections, and develop a comprehensive monitoring and evaluation plan to track performance on a regular basis, among other goals.

 More than one hundred political parties had been registered by the NIEC on a temporary basis by March 2021.